The

 the illegal Plantation of Ulster, the Catholic churches and church

-to wipe out the Irish nation included banning the Catholic Church
+fight to wipe out the Irish nation included banning the Catholic

-and destroying or giving the churches to Protestants.
-In 1609 the
+Church and destroying or giving the churches to Protestants.
+In

-churches of Tullaghobegly and Ray were assigned to the ‘new’
+1609 the churches of Tullaghobegly and Ray were assigned to the

-Protestant faith.
-These were so called devout religious peoples who
+‘new’ Protestant faith.
+These were so called devout

-saw no wrong in taking away from the native population their faith,
+religious peoples who saw no wrong in taking away from the native

 Once